 Did you receive a 1099-C after your bankruptcy discharge?
-A creditor may have sent a 1099-C to you after they wrote-of your debt.
+A creditor may have sent a 1099-C to you after they wrote-off your debt.
 If you had not filed bankruptcy, then you may have had to report the amount of forgiven debt on the 1099-C as gross income and pay taxes on the amount to the IRS.
 However, since you filed bankruptcy, generally there are no income tax consequences, but you will need to take appropriate action to handle the 1099-C.

-The following information will help you understand why the 1099-C was sent, provide you with general information on excluding the cancelled debt from your income, and cover specific tax issues that arise if the debt was secured to your property.
+The following information will help you understand why the 1099-C was sent, provide you with general information on excluding the canceled debt from your income, and cover specific tax issues that arise if the debt was secured to your property.

 A 1099-C is generated by a financial institution, such as a lender, after a qualifying event.
-A qualifying event occurs when the entity has written-off or cancelled a debt in excess of $600.
+A qualifying event occurs when the entity has written-off or canceled a debt in excess of $600.
 Cancelling the debt requires the bank to send you the 1099-C regardless of whether you received a discharge in bankruptcy.
 This means the 1099-C you received was likely generated appropriately, but does not mean that you must take it as actual income on your tax return.
-You will need to file the appropriate forms with the IRS to exclude the cancelled debt as income on your 1040 tax return.
+You will need to file the appropriate forms with the IRS to exclude the canceled debt as income on your 1040 tax return.

 Note: Not all institutions send a 1099-C, so do not expect one for each debt you discharged.
 In addition, sometimes a 1099-C may be sent a few years after the bankruptcy discharge.